 2:15 p.m.
 Bridesmaids are dressed and ready, bride’s hair and makeup is complete

-Unless you want girls photos all in matching robes, the bridesmaids as well as the mother-of-the-bride should be dressed and ready by the time the bride’s hair and makeup is complete.
+The bridesmaids (as well as the mother of the bride, and any other bridal suite VIPs) should be dressed and ready by the time the bride’s hair and makeup is complete.
 This way, everyone can be in the background of the photos featuring the bride getting dressed.

 2:30 p.m.
 Bride Gets Dressed